td-github-training/td-github-training.github.io/docs/docs/basic/git/repositories.md

 ### Local Repositories

+Repositories located on _your_ local computer are local repositories.

 Git manages and tracks changes to your code using three main areas: the Working Directory, the Staging Area, and the Repository.

 1. **Working Directory**: This is where you'll be doing all your work: creating, editing, deleting and organizing files.
 When you make changes, Git recognizes that a file has changed in the working directory but it won't keep track of these changes until you tell it to.